Just because you don’t have a cardio machine doesn’t mean you can’t get a cardio workout in

 Chair dips (also known as tricep dips) get your heart pumping and strengthen your upper and back arms.
 It works out the triceps, which impact everyday movements like lifting, pushing and reaching things.
 It’s an exercise you must do if you’re glued to your desk the whole day since it stabilizes your shoulder joints.

 Who knew sticking your back to the wall could actually improve your endurance?
-Wall sits can easily be mistaken for a leg exercise but it actually is for increased muscular endurance.
+Wall sits can easily be mistaken for a leg exercise but it’s actually for increased muscular endurance.
 Wall sits build isometric strength and provide endurance in your glutes, calves, quadriceps, hamstrings and adductor muscles.
 It’s a great exercise for sculpting the thighs, hips, calves and lower abs.

 Mountain climbers are coined from mountaineering because the exercise uses arm and leg strength similar to climbing a mountain.
-It’s the typical go-to in building cardio endurance, core strength and agility.
+It’s the typical go-to activity for building cardio endurance, core strength and agility.
 Besides raising your heart rate, it targets most of the body’s muscles including quads, biceps, deltoids, triceps, hamstrings, obliques and abs.
 Mountain climbers also increase stamina and provide a complete body workout.

 How can we make a cardio exercise list without including burpees?
 The reason why people have a love-hate relationship with burpees is that it’s one of the most taxing cardio movements.
 But it’s also the most effective.
 Burpees strengthen your heart and lungs, improve blood flow and get your whole body moving by using your body weight for resistance.
 With burpees, you also strengthen the muscles in your legs, hips, shoulders, arms, abdomen and chest.